Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Experiments

 \subsubsection{Length of temporal profile information}

-To explore the impact of the length of the temporal profile information used in IRST detection, we changed the number $T$ of input frames to 10, 20, 60, and 80, as well as the size of SCorM (i.e., $T\times T$).
+To explore the impact of the length of the temporal profile information used for detection, we changed the number $T$ of input frames to 5, 10, 20, 60, and 80, as well as the size of SCorM (i.e., $T\times T$).
 The results are summarized in Table \ref{tab:lenTP}.
-It can be observed that with the extension of temporal information, $P_d$ and $F_a$ are significantly improved due to more information for predictions, albeit with a slight increase in computational cost.
-However, when the length of the time dimension exceeds 40 (e.g., $T=60, 80$), there is no significant improvement in the detection performance.
-Instead, the number of parameters, GFLOPs, and FPS increase significantly.
+It can be observed that with the extension of temporal information, $P_d$ and $F_a$ are significantly improved, and the inference efficiency (i.e., FPS) is also gained, albeit with a slight rise in GFLOPs.
+However, when the length of the time dimension exceeds 40 (e.g., $T=60, 80$), there is no significant improvement in the detection performance, while the number of parameters and GFLOPs continue to rise gradually.
+Furthermore, when $T=5$, DeepPro exhibits significantly degraded detection performance due to the insufficient temporal profile information.
+This underscores that effective temporal probing relies on long-term temporal information.

 To understand why utilizing short temporal profile information performs worse, we visualized the SCorMs in the third level with different lengths in Fig. \ref{fig:visual_TP_L}.
 In predicting the signal property at a given moment, the importance of signals at other moments is only related to their relative time distances rather than their absolute times.
 Consequently, the SCorMs should be symmetric about the minor diagonals.
 When the length is shorter than 40, the matrices deviate from this expected symmetry in the third level, e.g., $T=10$ and $T=20$ in Fig. \ref{fig:visual_TP_L}.
 This illustrates that it is difficult to learn consistent essential features or accurate statistical properties from short temporal information.